Legal requirements for getting married

 To book a ceremony in a registrars office just call your selected office directly to check available dates.
 You may be asked to pay a deposit.

-To be married in an approved venue you need to contact the venue directly.
-The venue will give you an AP1 form which needs to be handed in or posted to Lothian Chambers to book a registrar to come out to the venue on the day.
+To be married in an agreed venue you need to contact the registrar.
+You will need to complete an AP1 form to book a registrar to come out to the venue on the day.
 You will need to pay the registrars attendance fee.
 You can download the fees to be married in a venue below.

 In Edinburgh our staff are on hand to help make your day special.
 We give you the option to individually tailor and personalise your own ceremony.
 We have amended ceremony booklets and of course you can talk to our staff at anytime.
 However there can be no religious content in a civil ceremony.